 Hurricanes are often seen as heralds of global warming, which makes sense.
 They're fueled by warm seawater, and the warming of Earth's oceans coincides with a recent spike in hurricane activity.
 Plus, scientists have grown increasingly confident that global warming — caused by greenhouse gases in the atmosphere, including those emitted by human activities — raises the risk of severe weather.

 But has global warming already started affecting hurricane intensity?
 Can the planet's climbing temperatures help explain monster storms like Hurricane Katrina?
 Those are tricky questions, but the world's top climate experts are hard at work trying to answer them.
-One of those experts is Thomas R. Knutson, a research meteorologist with the U.S. National Oceanic and Atmospheric Administration who studies Atlantic hurricane activity and the impacts of greenhouse gas-induced warming.
+One of those experts is Thomas R. Knutson, a research meteorologist with the U.S. National Oceanic and Atmospheric Administration (NOAA) who studies Atlantic hurricane activity and the impacts of greenhouse gas-induced warming.

 "It's premature to conclude there is a significant long-term trend present," Knutson tells MNN, although he adds that's simply due to a lack of long-term data.
 "Our most reliable intensity records go back to 1980 or so, but things are a little trickier if you try to figure out if intensities were greater in the 1950s versus recently, or if there's a rise over time.
 That's more difficult to answer because of limitations in the data sets."